pts/pts-xtiny/README.txt

 program using execve().
 Compiled executable size is between 400 and 700 bytes, depending on the command-line flags.

+See https://github.com/pts/ssh_connect_fast , which implements a trampoline wrapper around ssh(1), changing environment variables and commend-line flags for faster connection setup.
+Compiled executable size is 1693 bytes.

 See https://github.com/pts/pts-zcat/blob/master/compile_xtiny.sh , which
 implements a .gz, .zip and Flate decompression filter (stdin-to-stdout).
 Compiled executable size is 4600 bytes.